smarthomej/addons/bundles/org.smarthomej.binding.telenot/README.md

 The `input` thing provides all channels with the state of each single reporting group.
 The `output` thing provides all channels with the state of each single reporting area.

-* 1. Add things
+* 1. Add things.
-* 2. Enable discovery in the `ipbridge` thing
+* 2. Enable discovery in the `ipbridge` thing.
-* 3. Now all available channel will be added automatically The discovery takes about 5 minutes.
+* 3. All available channel will be added automatically.
+     The discovery takes about 5 minutes.

 ### `mb`